matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 If you look at the source code, the library is doing a checksum of the main binary's code between 2 NOP markers, this is to prevent patching: if you patch the binary to remove the double fork in order to use strace to dump the opcodes as they are written, the binary should quickly exit, before any actual flag checking.

+It's also using ptrace and exit as syscalls instead of libc functions to prevent hooking with LD_PRELOAD.

 ## 2.3 Reconstructing the library